Sharon1106/Yewnity/README.md

 ### <a name="Description"></a>Description
-Yewnity founded by UCLAx Web Developers Student Cohort Bootcamp Web Development
+Yewnity founded by UCLAx Web Development Boot Camp Students.
 ## Screenshots